gro-ove/actools-uijson/README.md

     *Warning!* This thing could be pretty buggy.
 Sometimes you'll have to terminate updating (by press Esc) and try again.

 #### Known bugs
-* Sometimes Auto-updated Previews aren't able to detect new screenshot.
+* Sometimes Auto-updated Previews aren't able to detect new screenshot
-* Auto-update wasn't tested.
+* Auto-update wasn't tested
+* Practice: if Steam isn't running, default launcher will be opened instead

 #### TODO
-* Changable parent
-* Auto-download black showroom
-* Auto-disable SweetFX and stuff
-* New mods installation
 * Restoration Wizard
 * Switchable & custom search providers
+* New mods installation
 * More hotkeys
+* Optional sorting, sorting by brand/id/…
 * Detect broken cars
 * Brand logo select
 * New custom fields: year